Map of Europe with Rivers Labeled: A practical guide

 Introduction

 Europe's rivers are vital arteries that have influenced trade, agriculture, and transportation for centuries.
-From the mighty Danube to the winding Volga, these waterways have supported civilizations and connected communities across the continent.
+This leads to from the mighty Danube to the winding Volga, these waterways have supported civilizations and connected communities across the continent.
 This guide provides an overview of Europe's most prominent rivers, their origins, courses, and destinations, helping readers gain a deeper appreciation of Europe's natural geography.

 Major Rivers of Europe